alexrop/disaster_response_figure_eight/README.md

 # Results <a name="results"></a>

 The most important result is the web app that was created.
 In the "plot" folder you can see the interface and how it works.
+You can also see the notebooks to get more details.

 Getting started: